hvac-io/hvac-io.github.io/_posts/2014-06-07-getting-bacnet-data-through-a-firewall.md

 about it, but it's there and have all the network capabilities a hacker could hope for.
 Sure, BACnet devices shouldn't let me access the network like this, but devices can be hacked.
-Especially devices built from the ground up with microcontrollers where security is an after-thought.
+Especially devices built from the ground up where security is an after-thought.

 By the way, some people directly expose their BACnet port (47808) to